 Their large sites and open spaces, moderate-to-low density, and valuable real estate put them at risk for demolition and redevelopment.

 The Conservancy and many others have pursued successful efforts to save historic garden apartment communities following project proposals to demolish and redevelop sites.
-The latest threat involves a plan to redevelop and destroy Wyvernwood Garden Apartments in the Boyle Heights neighborhood.

 Both the private and public sectors embraced the garden apartment complex as a relatively new building type and planning approach for Los Angeles in the 1930s.
 The idea caught on throughout the U.S., propelled by the Federal Housing Administration’s (FHA) preference for this new form of housing and subsequent backing with loan guarantees.

 Despite their continued community importance, garden apartments are a common target for redevelopment.
 The present desire for higher density housing places immense pressure on these low-density complexes.

 In recent years, Chase Knolls and Lincoln Place were the subjects of hard-fought preservation battles.
 Both campaigns brought together a team of residents, preservationists, and elected officials to achieve win-win solutions for those historic sites.